 Blessed with red, fertile soil, the Orkney archipelago has welcomed people since ancient times.
 From Kirkwall, we visit 5000- year old archaeological wonders like Skara Brae, excavated less than 100 years ago.
 We view relics of Viking occupation and World War II curiosities, include the exquisite Italian Chapel, built from scrap by Italian POWs.
 We sail past the giant sea stack Old Man of Hoy.
 On Papa Westray we see the Knap of Howar, the oldest standing dwelling in Europe and on to Fair Isle, a birdwatchers’ paradise, where the few inhabitants still live in traditional crofts and welcome us to admire and buy their exquisite knitwear.

-In Aberdeen, we disembark and bid farewell to Polar Pioneer staff and crew.
+In Aberdeen, we disembark and bid farewell to Polar Pioneer staff and crew and fellow passengers.

 Please note that all of our itineraries are at the mercy of weather conditions and not all landings are guaranteed.
 Our itineraries are flexible and will change voyage to voyage, allowing the best chance to make the most of surprising wildlife displays and unexpected opportunities.